ceramicnetwork/docs/docs/run/nodes/nodes.md

 The [js-ceramic](https://github.com/ceramicnetwork/js-ceramic) node is run as a daemon using Node.js or Docker.

-By default, the Ceramic daemon runs bundled with a [go-ipfs](https://github.com/ipfs/go-ipfs) node and connects to the Clay testnet and an Ethereum Ropsten [Ceramic Anchor Service](https://github.com/ceramicnetwork/ceramic-anchor-service).
+By default, the Ceramic daemon runs bundled with a [go-ipfs](https://github.com/ipfs/go-ipfs) node and connects to the Clay testnet and Gnosis [Ceramic Anchor Service](https://github.com/ceramicnetwork/ceramic-anchor-service).
 In production, you should change these defaults to secure your data and accommodate your infrastructure setup.

 The Ceramic daemon can be configured with a JSON file which is created on start and located at `$HOME/.ceramic/daemon.config.json` by default (you can also point to a custom location for the config file using the `--config` flag when starting the Ceramic Daemon).
 See [example daemon.config.json](#example-daemonconfigjson) below.
 Configuration options can be viewed in the [reference documentation for the DaemonConfig class](https://developers.ceramic.network/reference/typescript/classes/_ceramicnetwork_cli.daemonconfig-1.html).